kogakure/website-gatsby-stefanimhoff.de/content/posts/2017/minimalism/index.md

 ## My history as a Minimalist

 I think I was always a Minimalist, even when the term didn’t exist.
-My first contact with the idea was in high school, where we had to read [To Have or to Be?](http://www.amazon.de/gp/product/178093680X?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=178093680X) by Erich Fromm.
+My first contact with the idea was in high school, where we had to read <AffiliateLink asin="178093680X">To Have or to Be?</AffiliateLink> by Erich Fromm.

 <Row variant="variable" marginBottom>
   <AmazonBook asin="178093680X" />